define-private-public/stb_image-Nim/README.md

    with the original C API.
 I don't want to maintain multiple functions that have the same functionality so I would be removing those orignal bindings.

+   Trying to figure out how to make the `STBImage` type play nice with the write functions might be a little more work too (e.g. validating there is enough data and correct parameters).

    I'd like to get some comments on this before moving forward with it.

  - I really would like add unit tests for the functions listed in the `Untested